This topic describes foreign keys in Cloud Spanner and how they can be used to enforce referential integrity in your database solution.

 The foreign key references the referenced columns of the referenced table.

 As in the example above, you can name each foreign key constraint.
-If not, Cloud Spanner generates a name automatically.
+If you don't specify a name, Cloud Spanner generates a name automatically.
 The generated name is queryable from Cloud Spanner's INFORMATION_SCHEMA.
 Constraint names are scoped to the schema, along with the names for tables and indexes, for example, and must be unique within the schema.

 The number of referencing and referenced columns must be the same.
 Order is significant.
 The first referencing column refers to the first referenced column, the second to the second, etc.